 Once you have your initial stock levels in place for your account start date, Craftybase will automatically adjust your real-time stock levels whenever you make a change to them.
 For example, creating an order will automatically decrease your product stock on hand; whereas adding a manufacture will deduct all materials used to produce the item.

-Craftybase does this by keeping a record of each and every stock change that occurs from your account start date - these changes are recorded as adjustments.
+Craftybase does this by keeping a record of every stock change that occurs from your account start date - these changes are recorded as adjustments.

 It is possible to start your tracking earlier than the current date.
 To do this, you'll want to set your account start date to the new date, then enter in all stock changes between this date and the current date.

-Material stock levels are decreased when you manufacture a product containing the material, and increased when you create a material expense for the material.
+Material stock levels are decreased when you manufacture a product containing the material and increased when you create a purchase for the material.
 Read more about how material stock levels work here.